Cast: Farhan Akhtar, Divya dutta, Sonam kapoor, Pawan Malhotra

 Prakash Raj playing the strict Army man, puts in the light moments.

-The dedication is evident in the training that has gone through and the humungous effort that has been put behind making this epic of this magnitude.
+The dedication is evident in the training that has gone through and the humungous effort that has been put into making this epic of this magnitude.

 Believe me, if it wasn’t for this movie, hardly many from our generation would come to know of the struggle of Milkha went through.